 The Area Scope parameter in NR can also contain:

 - List of NPN IDs in NR.
 It is either a list of PNI-NPNs identified by CAG ID with associated plmn-Identity (Maximum 256 PNI-NPNs can be defined) or a list of SNPN by Network ID with associated plmn-Identity (Maximum 16 SNPNs can be defined).

+- List of Network slice information in NR.
+It is a list of Network Slice identified by PLMN-Id and S-NSSAIs.
+Maximum of 1024 can be defined.
+For further details see Network Slice Area Scope of MDT in clause 9.3.3 in TS 38.413[49]